Sustainability

 In order to continue our progress to achieving Net Zero, we have adopted the following carbon reduction targets.

-We project that carbon emissions will decrease over the next five years to 26,652.27 tCO2e by 2028.
-This is a reduction of 27% from our 2019/20 baseline (total emission data from 2021 – 2022 was during the Covid-19 pandemic and skews projected emissions data).
+We project that carbon emissions will decrease over the next five years to 5,000.00 tCO2e by 2029, an 86% reduction from our 2019/20 baseline.

 Progress against these targets can be seen in the graph below: